httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 This document designates the following headers, defined further in {{header}}
-and {{chain-header}} respectively, to carry the client certificate information of a mutually-authenticated TLS connection.
+and {{chain-header}} respectively, to carry the client certificate information of a mutually authenticated TLS connection.
 The headers convey the information from the reverse proxy to the origin server.

 Client-Cert: